tock/tock/doc/courses/sosp/capsule.md

 1. It creates a software alarm, which your `sosp` capsule will use to receive callbacks when time has passed.

-2. It instantiates an `Sosp`.
+2. It instantiates an `Sosp` object.
-   - Recall that the first parameter to `static_init!` is the type, and the second is the instantiating function. `sosp::Sosp` is a generic type with two parameters:
+   - Recall that the first parameter to `static_init!` is the type, and the second is the instantiating function.
+The generic type `sosp::Sosp` has two parameters:
        - a lifetime: `'static`
        - the type of its software alarm: `VirtualMuxAlarm<'static, sam4l::ast::Ast>`).
    - It's instantiated with a call to `new` that takes two parameters, a